New Construction / UK / 2018 /

 To award considerate construction credits, BREEAM requires the assessment of the specific assessed development, in line with the criteria

-It is acceptable, however, that in some cases it may not be appropriate to apply the requirements to the demolition phase.
-This may include instances where the demolition has been carried out as part of a significantly earlier site clearance occuring prior to RIBA stage 0 and no less than 12 months ahead of the requirement being set to carry out a BREEAM assessment, to demonstrably show that it was unrelated to the current re-development.
+It is acceptable, however, that in some cases it may not be appropriate to apply the requirements to the demolition or strip-out phase.
+This may include instances where the demolition has been carried out as part of a significantly earlier site clearance occurring prior to RIBA stage 0 and no less than 12 months ahead of the requirement being set to carry out a BREEAM assessment, to demonstrably show that it was unrelated to the current re-development.
 Alternatively, exceptions may be considered where the demolition was expedited for health and safety reasons.
 Where the assessor believes this to be the case, full justification should be provided, along with robust evidence.

 If the assessor believes that the aim of the assessment issue is fully met under these circumstances, they should send in a technical query, including all relevant details, for consideration before submitting for QA.

 Responsible construction practices – Multiple contractors on the same project - KBCN0352

 It is the site that must comply with BREEAM issues rather than any individual contractor.
 Several different contractors may have obligations to meet compliance criteria.
 One of the contractors and/or site managers may have responsibility for ensuring compliance during site operations.
 It is ultimately the client/project team's responsibility to determine and demonstrate compliance.

 Embedding the principles of the Soft Landings Framework within a project can be used to demonstrate compliance with various aspects of the BREEAM criteria, particularly the Management issues.